Kitware/SlideAtlas-Server/docs/common-utilities.rst

 - If the email already has an account, password reset is invoked after asking user.
 - Else account is created, and is marked unconfirmed.
 - When user clicks the link provided in the email, is taken to password reset page.
+   - user is logged in but status of password is reset (i.e. no password works)
-- If the password is successfully changed, the account is ready
+   - If the password is successfully changed, the account is ready, the password is ready
-- If the password change fails at this point, then user must visit password reset page and continue with email confirmation
+- If the password change fails at this point, then the email is confirmed (i.e. account is confirmed), but since the password is still in reset stage, use cannot login unless s/he visits password reset page and continue with email confirmation